kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

 1. Create the Contact
 ---------------------

-You need at least one contact available in the Suite so that the contact data can be used.
+You need at least one contact available in Suite so that the contact data can be used.

 **Request**: